 About the Bluewren Photos Suite…

-For more than a decade the Bluewren Partners team have been developing the Bluewren Photos Suite that can capture site conditions with near immediate access with a classification system to allow for ease of future referencing.
+For more than a decade the Bluewren Partners team have been developing the Bluewren Photos Suite that can capture site conditions for near immediate remote access with a classification system to allow for ease of future referencing.

-The Suite makes possible virtual site visits from a desktop or any phone / tablet with an internet connection.
-Images are captured and classified for direct upload and viewing, allowing timely issue resolution and specific images and other information to be captured without the need for a site visit.
+The Suite makes virtual site visits possible from a desktop or any phone / tablet with an internet connection.
+Images are captured, classified and uploaded to allow viewing providing timely issue resolution and specific images and other information to be available without the need for a site visit.

 The photo and associated logged information (comprising a photo record) is uploaded to the cloud with a single touch and the further photos can be captured and classified concurrently with upload.
 The cloud data is stored in a database linked to the photos for fast filtering and targeted searches to speed up finding relevant images.